Prehistoric West Africa: 6500 BP – 5500 BP (4500 BCE – 3500 BCE)

 Following the northward expansion from coastal West Africa refugia, West African hunter-gatherers arrived and began dwelling at the Korounkorokale rockshelter, in Pays Mande, Mali, where they engaged in hunting and fishing.
 By 4000 BCE, red ocher, used to paint pottery, jewelry, or pictographs, was developed by West African hunter-gatherers, which may have developed as a result of interaction with populations from lake areas to the northeast.
 With the increased use of grinded stones, and thus, cultural development of utilizing vegetation for food, this resulted in a decreased use of stone projectiles, and thus, decreased hunting cultural practices.
 By 700 CE, along with Niani having been established, Korounkorokale was embedded within the Kingdom of Kangaba.
 West African hunter-gatherers and their ancient cultural traditions may have persisted shortly thereafter, as West African hunter-gatherers became fully acculturated, and Malinke metallurgy and pottery traditions became predominant.

 As a result of aridification of the Green Sahara, West Africans may have adapted by domesticating animals (e.g., Helmeted guineafowl) and plants (e.g., Pearl millet, African rice, Yams).
 West Africa may have been a major regional cradle in Africa for the domestication of crops and animals.
 Between 5889 BP and 3685 BP, West Africans domesticated pearl millet.
 Between 5500 BP and 1300 BP, West Africans domesticated the Helmeted guineafowl.
 Between 3200 BP and 2000 BP, West Africans domesticated African rice.

 During the Holocene, the Green Sahara underwent the process of becoming a desert and became the Sahara; this occurrence may have contributed to the start of domesticating field crops.
 Akin to the Fertile Crescent of the Near East, the Niger River region of West Africa served as a cradle for field crop domestication and agriculture in Africa.
 Yams, rice, sorghum, pearl millet, and cowpea are field crops that originate in Africa.
 Domesticating of yams (e.g., D. praehensilis) likely began in the basin of the Niger River between eastern Ghana and western Nigeria (e.g., northern Benin).
 Domesticating of rice (e.g., Oryza glaberrima) likely began in the Inner Niger Delta region of Mali.
 Domesticating of pearl millet (e.g., Cenchrus americanus) likely began in the region of northern Mali and Mauritania.
 Domesticating of cowpeas likely began in the region of northern Ghana.

-Before 5500 BP, Kordofanian hunters may have traversed from West Africa, along the Yellow Nile River (Wadi Howar), into the Nuba Hills.
+Before 5500 BP, Kordofanian pastoralists may have travelled to West Africa and West African hunters may have travelled to the Nuba Hills using the Yellow Nile River (Wadi Howar).